Tower 185

 Tower 185 is a 55-storey, 200 m skyscraper in the Gallus district of Frankfurt, Germany.
-It is the 4th tallest building in Frankfurt and the 4th tallest in Germany, tied with Main Tower.
+As of 2023, it is the fourth-tallest building in Frankfurt and the fourth-tallest in Germany, tied with Main Tower.
 The anchor tenant of the tower is the German branch office of PricewaterhouseCoopers, which has leased 60000 m2.

-The tower was initially planned to be 185 m with 50 stories; however, when plans changed to increase the height by an additional five floors, its name was not changed.
+The tower was initially planned to be 185 m with 50 storeys; however, in the final plan by Christoph Mäckler, the height was increased to 200 m.
+Nevertheless, its name was not changed, hence "Tower 185".